Tate Britain Tickets

 Situated on Atterbury Street (east side of the building), the Manton Entrance provides level, step-free access for wheelchair users, families with strollers, and anyone needing mobility assistance.
 This entrance is clearly signposted from Millbank and is closest to Pimlico Tube station.
 Lifts and ramps are available inside for easy navigation throughout the galleries.

-Special Hours/Closures: Closed annually on December 24, 25, and 26.
-Opening hours may be extended for special events or exhibitions—check the official website for up-to-date details.
+- Special Hours/Closures: Closed annually on December 24, 25, and 26.
+Opening hours may be extended for special events or exhibitions, so check the official website for up-to-date details.
 Some galleries may close temporarily for exhibition changeovers or maintenance.

 A cloakroom is available for coats and small bags, subject to capacity.
 Large luggage cannot be stored.